giftcards/ModRewrite/README.md

 Support
 -------
-RewriteRule, RewriteCond, RewriteEngine are supported with the caveat that certain server variables are not implemented yet in the replacements system. adding support for more variable as well as the other directives is pretty straightforward through extension it just hasn't been done yet.
+RewriteRule, RewriteCond, RewriteEngine are supported with the caveat that certain server variables are not implemented yet in the replacements system as well as a bunch of the more advanced rewriting flags for the RewriteRule directive arent implemented.
+Adding support for these features as well as the other directives is pretty straightforward through extension it just hasn't been done yet.
 At the moment only the server variables QUERY_STRING, REQUEST_URI, REQUEST_FILENAME, HTTP_HOST are supported.
 Feel free to PR support for more!